Lev Vygotsky (1896-1934)

 “Every function in the child’s cultural development appears twice: first, on the social level, and later, on the individual level; first, between people (inter-psychological) and then inside the child (intra-psychological).
 This applies equally to voluntary attention, to logical memory, and to the formation of concepts.
 All the higher functions originate as actual relationships between individuals”

 Lev Vygotsky believed that children’s cognitive functions are a product of their social interactions with others.
 Unlike Piaget, he never separated the process of learning from its social context.
-By understanding the collaborative nature of learning he thought everything is learned on two levels (through interaction with others, and within the individual’s intellectual structure).
+By understanding the collaborative nature of learning, he believed we learn everything on two levels: Through interaction with others, and within the individual’s intellectual structure.